haejiyun/Machine-Learning/README.md

 Creation of workflow generating graphics showing gender equality within a company.
 The workflow is created from three datasets of employee, salary, and job information.
 Different graphics are generated from the workflow and the combinasion of datasets created a downloadable table to be used in Tableau for dashboard.
 <br/>

-- **[Tableau] Drinking Water Dashboard**<br/>
+- **[Tableau] Drinking Water Dashboard/Storyboard**<br/>
 Dashboard : []()<br/>
-Creation do dashboard presenting drinking water situation in the world.
-Datasets related to country, political stability, mortality in relation with water, population, and drinking water were used to visualize differents safe water indicators.
+Creation of storyboard presenting drinking water situation in the world.
+Datasets related to country, political stability, mortality in relation with drinking water were used to visualize differents safe water indicators.
 <br/>

 - **[Clustering] Country Food Market**<br/>